-Restricted cash consists primarily of cash held by the Consolidated Trusts through segregated bank accounts which can only be used by the trusts to specified activities as stipulated in the trust agreements.
-Cash in the Consolidated Trusts is not available to fund the general liquidity needs of the Group.
+Restricted cash consists primarily of cash held by the Consolidated Trusts and Partnerships through segregated bank accounts which can only be used by the Trusts and Partnerships to specified activities as stipulated in the Trust or Partnership agreements.
+Cash in the Consolidated Trusts and Partnerships is not available to fund the general liquidity needs of the Group.